-The subject of the Agreement is the execution of the tasks as described under Annex 3 by the Processor in accordance with the service description in the offer (Main Agreement).
+The subject of the Agreement is the excecution of the following tasks by the Processor in accordance with the service description in the offer (Main Agreement): collection, management, documentation and transfer of the consent of the Controller's users or personal data collected on the basis of legitimate interests via the technology provided by the Controller and, if applicable, other services agreed with the Controller in accordance with the Main Agreement.
 In doing so, the Processor processes personal data for the Controller within the meaning of Art.
 4 No. 2 and Art.
 28 GDPR on the basis of the Main Agreement.
 Definitions in the Main Agreement shall also apply in this Agreement.
 Definitions in this Agreement shall only apply to this Agreement.